Our current location is at the Bishop Harrison Center at All Saints Parish located at 1342 Lancaster Avenue in Syracuse, NY.

 How long do I have to spend the $2,000?

-Funds must be spent within one year of winning the grant.
+Funds must be spent within one and a half years of winning the grant.